vivaansinghvi07/soccer-database-project/README.md

   - goals_scored
   - goals_lost
   - goal_difference
+  - standing_id - relates to standing_id in TEAM STANDING table

 **League History** - this table keeps track of who won each season in the league.
 Such as: who won the Premier league in the 2017-18 season
   - season_id
-  - league_id - relates to league_id in LEAGUE table
-  - team_winning_id - relates to team_id in TEAM table
   - season_year
   - revenue
   - viewership
+  - league_id - relates to league_id in LEAGUE table
+  - team_winning_id - relates to team_id in TEAM table
   - mvp_id - relates to player_id in PLAYER table

 **League** - this table keeps information of each league that I am looking at - such as when the Premier League was founded, how often it occurs, etc. Note: Recurrence represents the number of years between seasons of the league
+  - league_id
   - year_founded
   - league_name
-  - league_id
   - num_teams
   - recurrence

 **Match** - this table is the largest and keeps information on every match for every league that I am looking at - you will be able to find the data of every soccer game that happened
   - match_id
   - date_played
+  - goals_team1
+  - goals_team2
+  - outcome
   - league_id - relates to league_id in LEAGUE table
   - team2_id - relates to team_id in TEAM table
   - team1_id - relates to team_id in TEAM table
-  - goals_team1
-  - goals_team2
-  - outcome

 **Player** - this table keeps track of all the players in soccer and their various details - such as what Messi’s earnings are, what his awards are, what team(s) he plays for, and how many goals and assists he has made
+  - player_id
   - first_name
   - last_name
   - middle_initial
-  - player_id
   - year_salary
   - field_position
   - team_id - relates to team_id in TEAM table

 **Player Stat** - this table keeps track of the player's in-game statistics, similar to how the TEAMSTAT table relates to TEAMSTANDINGSTAT
   - stat_id
-  - player_id - relates to player_id in PLAYER table
   - games_played
   - goals
   - assists
   - hat_tricks
+  - player_id - relates to player_id in PLAYER table

 **Player Award** - this table stores each award that was won by a player and also lists the player next to that award
   - player_award_id